The ghost shrimp, or glass shrimp, is a freshwater crustacean popular with fish keepers of all experience levels.

 In an aquarium ghost shrimp make your life that little bit easier.
 As a prominent scavenger, the shrimp will clear up any uneaten food as well as keeping algae levels down.
 Their cleaning prowess will keep the tank looking clean.
 They do this throughout the day and are always active and busy.

-Their behavior ranges from free-swimming, feeding/cleaning all around the tank, and even producing a network of temporary burrows.
+Their behavior ranges from free-swimming and feeding/cleaning all around the tank.

 A group is not necessary though, a single shrimp will function happily on its own.